gussmith23/llvm-pim-passes/README.md

+# LLVM Analysis Passes for Processing in Memory Design
+This repository contains code used to implement my [Master's Thesis](https://github.com/gussmith23/masters-thesis/releases/).

+The LLVM analysis passes in this

 ## Dependencies
 - LLVM
 - [dg](https://github.com/mchalupa/dg), though it isn't used at the moment.
 Feel free to refactor the build to remove this depencency.